Satyr IIII

 And askes, what newes?
 I tell him of new playes.

-He takes my hand, and as a Still, which staies
+He takes my hand, and as a Still,° which staies alchemical device

 As loth to enrich mee, so tells many a lie,